 Every AWS region consists of multiple distinct locations called Availability Zones.
-Each Availability Zone is engineered to be isolated from failures in other Availability Zones, and to provide inexpensive, low-latency network connectivity to other Availability Zones in the same region.
-This design allows for rapid replication of your data among multiple Availability Zones in a region.
+Each Availability Zone is isolated from failures in other Availability Zones, and to provide inexpensive, low-latency network connectivity to other Availability Zones in the same region.
+This allows rapid replication of your data among multiple Availability Zones in a region.

 When your application writes data to a DynamoDB table and receives an HTTP 200 response

-propagate to all storage locations within the current AWS region.
+OK), all copies of the data are updated.
 The data will eventually be consistent across all

-To support varied application requirements, DynamoDB supports both eventually consistent and strongly consistent reads.
+DynamoDB supports eventually consistent and strongly consistent reads.

 Eventually Consistent Reads

 When you read data from a DynamoDB table, the response might not reflect the results of a recently completed write operation.
 The response might include some stale data.
-However, if you repeat your read request after a short time, the response should return the latest data.
+If you repeat your read request after a short time, the response should return the latest data.

 Strongly Consistent Reads

 When you request a strongly consistent read, DynamoDB returns a response with the most up-to-date data, reflecting the updates from all prior write operations that were successful.
-Note that a strongly consistent read might not be available in the case of a network delay or outage.
+A strongly consistent read might not be available in the case of a network delay or outage.